 Sky vs Virgin Media: which is best?
 The conclusion

-In terms of the broadband offering, average download speed, price, and overall user experience, Virgin Media surpasses Sky broadband.
-The downside, of course, is that you can only use Virgin Media broadband if you live in a Virgin cabled area.
+In terms of the broadband offering, average download speed, price, and overall user experience, Sky Broadband surpasses Virgin Media.
+One of the main selling points is that more people can sign up to Sky!

 To find out what other customers think of both providers, head to our reviews section: